 M.E.T. is open to freshman applicants only, seeking two simultaneously earned B.S. degrees in one of the following tracks:

 - EECS + Business (Electrical Engineering & Computer Sciences and Business Administration)

 - IEOR + Business (Industrial Engineering & Operations Research and Business Administration)

 - ME + Business (Mechanical Engineering and Business)

 M.E.T. is listed as a program under the College of Engineering.
 You must choose one of the five M.E.T. engineering tracks under College of Engineering, not Berkeley-Haas.
 If you try to attempt choosing through Berkeley-Haas, there is no button available.

 Applications for admission to M.E.T. are available beginning in October of the year prior to the year in which you would enter UC Berkeley.
 The application filing period is November 1-30, and all applications must be submitted by November 30.

 Once you submit your application, you’ll receive an additional email from UC Berkeley’s Office of Undergraduate Admissions asking you to write and submit a supplemental essay about your interest in M.E.T.

 Expect to receive this email 2-5 business days after submitting your UC application.
-From there, you will have 10 calendar days to submit your supplemental essay.
-This date is unique to the applicant and, in some cases, may be after the November 30 deadline.
+From there, you will have until 11:59pm PST December 18 to submit your supplemental essay.
 Failure to submit your essay by the deadline will remove you from consideration to the M.E.T.
 Program.

 After the M.E.T. selection committee has reviewed your UC Application and Supplemental Essay, you may be invited for an interview.
 Interviews are by invitation only, and if selected you will receive an invitation by late January.
 M.E.T. candidates who are asked to interview will sign up for a 20- minute time slot to interview with a faculty member via Skype.